 1 fresh orange peel

-Pour gin, vermouth and Campari into a mixing glass.
+Pour gin, vermouth and bitters into a mixing glass.
 Add ice and stir until chilled.
-Strain into a rocks glass and garnish with an orange peel
+Strain into a rocks glass and garnish with an orange peel.

 A brief, inebriated history: